 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

-If a doctor who was not directly involved in your care for the NET will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her and with all future health care providers.
+If a doctor who was not directly involved in your care for the NET will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your treatment for the NET are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a NET diagnosis.
 Use the menu to choose a different section to read in this guide.